 Rosolite Garnet Ca3Al2(SiO4)3 is the rare pink variety of Grossular Garnets.
 It can vary from pale pink to deep pink.

 Tsavorite Garnet Ca₃Al₂Si₃O₁₂ is a coveted green Grossular Garnet that is often compared with Emeralds.
-Vanadium or Chromium gives this stone its bright color.
+Vanadium or Chromium gives this stone its bright green color.
 They come from Kenya, Tanzania, and Madagascar.

 Pyrope Garnet Mg3Al2(SiO4)3